lbain/lucybain/source/blog/2014/11-25-js-extending-built-in-objects.md

 ## Why is extending built in JavaScript objects not a good idea?

-Turns out there's lots written on this topic (lucky for me!), be sure to check out the references section at the end.
+Turns out there’s lots written on this topic (lucky for me!), be sure to check out the references section at the end.

 **What is "extending an object"?**